-ED200 Foundations of Education 3 class hr/wk, 3 cr.
+ED216 Foundations of Education 3 class hr/wk, 3 cr.

 Provides an overview of the American educational system, including historical, legal and philosophical foundations.
 Explores the governance of local schools and districts and considers the roles and ethical obligations of professional educators.
-Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better.
+Prerequisite: Placement into WR115 (or higher), or completion of WR090 (or higher) with a grade of C or better; or consent of instructor.